B. 1616 in Norton Subcourse, England

 D. 19 Oct 1685 in Charlestown, Massachusetts

-John Burrage was born in 1616 to Thomas Burrage and Frances Dey, in Norton Subcourse, a village of Norfolk, England.
-He was one of seven children.
+During the mid-17th century, the only way to travel between Boston and towns to the north was via a ferry operated by John Burrage.
+He was born in 1616 to Thomas Burrage and Frances Dey, in Norton Subcourse, a village of Norfolk, England, one of seven children.
 When he was 16, his father died.
 It isn't known what ship John took to America, but he turned up in Charlestown, Massachusetts by 1637.
 He acquired property in 1638 that bordered on the Charles River; it was at a point where Boston was a short distance across the water.
 He owned four acres of land with a house, garden, warehouse and wharf.
 He lived at this location until 1661, when he made an exchange of waterfront properties with a man named Richard Russell.

 John married a woman named Mary in about 1639; her surname is unknown.
 They had four children born between 1640 and 1646.
 Mary died and John then married Joanna Stowers daughter of some of the first settlers of Charlestown.
 They had seven children born between 1655 and 1668.
 John was admitted as a freeman in Charlestown on May 18, 1642.